This article has links to products and services we recommend, which we may make a commission from.

 Traditional Chinese Cakes and Legends

-Also referred to as the white cake, the winter melon cake is traditionally served at Chinese weddings.
+The first was a winter melon cake, also referred to as white cake, traditionally served at Chinese weddings.

 We were surprised to learn that winter melon, the fruit, is a gourd that can grow up to 4 to 5 feet long.